AIHubCentral/docs/assets/RVC Voice Changer/Local/vonovox.md

 ***
 #### `Voice Settings:`
-- `Pitch:` This is the pitch.
-Going into negative will make it lower pitch, going higher will make it higher pitch.
-If you have a male voice using a female voice, aim for 10 - 14, this depends on your voice, try around those numbers until you find a sweet spot.

-- `Formant Shift:` Alters harmonic frequencies and changes the voice timbre without affecting the pitch

 - `Block Size:` Critical setting.
 The optimal block size is the lowest you can get without audio being choppy.
 Listen to your output.
 This is GPU dependent, the more powerful the gpu, the lower the block size you can use.
 However the optimizations I made allow much smaller block sizes to work on lower end GPUs.
 At extremely low block sizes, quality may be reduced.
+This setting is similar to the `Chunk` in Wokada Deiteris Fork.
+Vonovox 0.30 Block size = Wokada Deiteris Fork 300ms Chunk.
+Use the GPU Delay to adjust it.

 - `Extra Time:` Gives the model more or less context to work with.
 Recommended 2.0 for best quality/latency ratio.
 The added latency of this setting is far less impactful than the block size.
-This setting is known as "Extra" in Wokada Deiteris Fork, and Vonovox fixed the certain cut off issues experienced in some models over the value 2.7.
+This setting is known as `Extra` in Wokada Deiteris Fork, and Vonovox fixed the certain cut off issues experienced in some models over the value 2.7.

+- `Crossfade Duration:` 0.08-0.1 or 0.15 (0.08-0.1 for fastest voice, 0.15 for improved quality but increases delay by ~50 ms)

 ***
+## Effects
+***

+- Most of the default values are already decent.

+- Processing from all effects, premium and free, are done directly in the pipeline as the output voice is being produced, making them extremely low latency.
+Many effects can greatly enhance voice quality if used properly, while some are just for fun.

+!!!warning Warning:
+Note: If you move sliders while in the middle of speaking, sound will have some minor popping.
+This is completely normal as you are applying effects in the middle of a block of audio being processed.
+!!!

+### Basic Effects

+- `Noise Gate:` A simple noise gate so the application doesn't try to process low background noise that made it past RNNoise

+### Premium Effects

+- `Low Quality Mic:` An adjustable low quality microphone.
+This simulates a lower quality microphone to hide digital artifacts and sometimes sounds way more natural depending on the model.

 ***